canunj/Auto-BoardGame/README.md

 5. Prepare training prompts - convert all active keys to period stopped tokens in a string for each game.
 6. Fine-tune a selected model following the instructions at: https://platform.openai.com/docs/guides/fine-tuning
 NOTE: Auto-BG uses a Curie model with a lowered learning rate running for fewer epochs.
+---

-8a.
-Create a Model_Constants.py file with your personal API key and model instance based on the template above.
+7. Create a Model_Constants.py file with your personal API key and model instance based on the template above.

+OR

-8b.
-Add your API Key and model reference to secrets on your preferred hosting platform, use the Streamlit secrets framework to access values.
+8. Add your API Key and model reference to secrets on your preferred hosting platform, use the Streamlit secrets framework to access values.
+---
 9. You now have a customized instance of Auto-BG!

 ## Licensing